DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Introduction.md

 ### Demonstration

-Watch DXC Technology’s short demonstration on Insights for D365 FO solution [here](https://dynamics.dxc.technology/microsoft-dynamics-365/security-insights-for-microsoft-dynamics-365-fo-solution-to-optimise-your-user-licensing)
+Watch DXC Technology’s short demonstration on Security Insights for D365 FO solution [here](https://dynamics.dxc.technology/microsoft-dynamics-365/security-insights-for-microsoft-dynamics-365-fo-solution-to-optimise-your-user-licensing)

 ## New ideas
 Have a suggestion for a new product or a new feature for an existing product?
 [Suggest a New idea](https://forms.office.com/r/U9twpSt3in)